KDD-OpenSource/fexum/README.md

 ## Get started
 ## Development
-1. Install Docker and docker-compose
+1. Install Docker, Docker Compose and NFS using the [setup script](deployment/ubuntu-setup.sh). **Do not install docker.io using apt-get!**
 2. Run `$ docker-machine ip default` to get IP of Docker machine (mac only)
 3. Run `$ docker-compose build` to build all containers (do that when you are changing dependencies
 4. Run `$ docker-compose up` to start all containers.
 Put `-d` for headless mode